theodorewahle/workshop-ws-04-16-static-gen/README.md

 1. Using Jekyll's templates to building a static site from the ground up
 2. Using Jekyll to turn a pre-existing site into a static site

-For use case #1, we will be making a personal portfolio website.
+For use case #1, we will be making a personal portfolio website. :information_desk_person:

 **INSERT COMPLETED USE CASE 1 IMAGE**

-For use case #2, we'll be transforming a typical HTML & CSS photo gallery site into a Jekyll site, and updating some functionalities on the site using Liquid.
+For use case #2, we'll be transforming a typical HTML & CSS photo gallery site into a Jekyll site, and updating some functionalities on the site using Liquid. :camera:

 ![](img/overviewuse2screenshot.png)